PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Introduction

 \section{Introduction}

-LiDAR-based relocalization methods have achieved impressive accuracy \cite{Kim2017RobustArea,Levinson2010,Kummerle2009AutonomousStructure}.
-A typical LiDAR relocalization system usually includes a feature extraction module, a feature matching algorithm, an outlier rejection step, a matching cost function, a spatial searching or optimization method and a temporal optimization or filtering mechanism \cite{Lu2019L3-NetDriving}.
+\IEEEPARstart{L}{iDAR} sensor-based localization methods have achieved impressive accuracy \cite{Kim2017RobustArea,Levinson2010}.
+For our motivating scenarios like indoor service robots, emergency rescue robots, and autonomous delivery service robots, several solutions have already mounted LiDARs on these robots for localization and obstacle avoidance.
+A typical LiDAR sensor localization system usually includes a feature extraction module, a feature matching algorithm, an outlier rejection step, a matching cost function, a spatial searching or optimization method and a temporal optimization or filtering mechanism \cite{Lu2019L3-NetDriving}.
 Although these geometric localization methods achieve high accuracy in some scenarios, they require significant hand-engineering efforts to tune the huge amount of hyper-parameters, and depend heavily on the running environments.

-A number of novel map-based approaches have been proposed to estimate global poses \cite{Barsan2018LearningMap,Wei2019LearningMaps,Lu2019L3-NetDriving,Camposeco2019HybridLocalization,Wan2018RobustScenes,Liu2017EfficientMap}.
+A number of novel map-based approaches have been proposed to estimate global poses \cite{Barsan2018LearningMap,Wei2019LearningMaps,Lu2019L3-NetDriving}.
 For example, Barsan and Wang \textit{et al.} \cite{Barsan2018LearningMap} proposed to learn descriptors from LiDAR intensity, and relocalization was performed by matching descriptors against pre-built intensity maps.
 However, although these methods achieve considerable accuracy, it is hard to build the map and the computing complexity increases greatly when the map gets larger.
 Additionally, they require other systems to provide an accurate initial pose as coarse localization first.